Ahash857/covey.town/README.md

 Once your backend is configured, you can start it by running `npm start` in the `townService` directory (the first time you run it, you will also need to run `npm install`).
 The backend will automatically restart if you change any of the files in the `townService/src` directory.
+Make sure to do `nvm use 18.0.0` to switch to node v18.0.0
 ### Configuring the frontend

 Create a `.env` file in the `frontend` directory, with the line: `NEXT_PUBLIC_TOWNS_SERVICE_URL=http://localhost:8081` (if you deploy the towns service to another location, put that location here instead)